ui-storybook/sb/README.md

 ### What is supported now?
 Basically SB was designed for support any frameworks and libraries.
 All you components run in isolated scope with that version of framework or library that you need.
 For now SB support only Angular 1.x.
-Suppontion for NG2, React and Vue.js coming very soon.
+Support for NG2, React, Aurelia and Vue.js coming very soon.